noi-techpark/infrastructure-v2/docs/kubernetes.md

 ## Port Forwarding

-When testing against the Kubernetes Cluster in the Cloud environment we have to need to port forward the pods connection to localhost in order to connect to the instances
+When testing against the Kubernetes Cluster in the Cloud environment we can open an tunnel between the local machine and the workload running in the cluster with the following `port-forward` command:

 ```sh
 kubectl port-forward <pod-name> <localport>:<remote-port>